In this post, you will get all the details on each baby item and whether or not it’s a “must have” for your baby registry.

 This list won’t be the universal must-have list for every parent because everyone has different preferences.
 Although we are not hard-core minimalists, we’ve lived in a relatively small space with all our kiddos & just had to keep baby stuff to a minimum. #tinyclosetproblems

 Plus, there is so much out there, it’s just silly.
-And you have better things to do than spend all your time figuring out what you do need for a baby, what you can skip for a baby, and what the most essentials baby things to buy before birth are.
+And you have better things to do than spend all your time figuring out what you need for a baby, what you can skip for a baby, and what the most essentials baby things to buy before birth are.

-I try to explain every single thing and why we like it (or didn’t like something)!
-So if details are your thing, you’re in the right spot!!
+I try to explain every single thing and why we like it (or didn’t like something).
+So, if you love details & research, you’re in the right spot!!

 The categories in this minimalist baby registry are:

-- Snuggle, Sleep & Clean
+Snuggle, Sleep & Clean

-- Toys & Play
+Toys & Play

-Where should you register for baby?
+1. Where should you register for baby?

 I would do something like Amazon or Babylist.
 It might be fun to walk through Buy Buy Baby to see things in person, but their prices are almost ALWAYS more expensive than online options, and their selection is more limited.